masaver/brist1d/README.md

 ## Installation

-Make sure you have [pyenv](https://github.com/pyenv/pyenv) installed.
+Make sure you have [pyenv](https://github.com/pyenv/pyenv) and `unzip` installed.
 You can install it with your favorite package manager.

 On Linux with apt:
 ```
-$ sudo apt-get install pyenv
+$ sudo apt-get install pyenv unzip
 ```

 On Mac with brew:
 ```
-$ brew install pyenv
+$ brew install pyenv unzip
 ```

 On Windows with choco:
 ```
-$ choco install pyenv-win
+$ choco install pyenv-win unzip
 ```

 The project contains a `.python-version` file that specifies the Python version to use.